-Year 12 Drama Students will: • Research the purposes of production, performance, and technologies of drama in a range of contexts, including New Zealand drama. • Explore how drama reflects our cultural diversity. • Select and refine the use of techniques, conventions, and technologies in specific dramatic forms. • Research, critically evaluate, and refine ideas to develop drama in specific dramatic forms. • Rehearse and perform works in a range of dramatic forms. • Respond to and make critical judgments about rehearsal processes and performances
+Year 12 Drama Students will: • Research the purposes of production, performance, and technologies of drama in a range of contexts, including Theatre Aotearoa • Explore how drama reflects our cultural diversity. • Select and refine the use of techniques, conventions, and technologies in specific dramatic forms. • Research, critically evaluate, and refine ideas to develop drama in specific dramatic forms. • Rehearse and perform works in a range of dramatic forms. • Respond to and make critical judgments about rehearsal processes and performances

 Entry requirement: None, but Year 10 and or Year 11 Drama will be an advantage.

+Credits: 17 Level 2 NCEA credits

-Credits: 17 credits, including 4 External.
-(5 optional extension credits, if cast in the School Production).
-Course outline: In this course students will extend their focus on the techniques, elements, conventions, and technologies of Drama.
-They will extend practical Drama performance skills through Drama improvisation, scripted Drama and devised Drama.
-They will continue to develop knowledge of theatre history through an in-depth genre study on 20 th Century Theatre, or Theatre of the Absurd.
-They will also critique and reflect on live viewed Drama performances, to develop ideas and extend knowledge of stagecraft and theatre technologies.
+Course outline: In this course students will extend their focus on the techniques, elements, conventions, and technologies of drama.
+They will extend practical Drama performance skills through Drama improvisation, scripted drama and devised drama.
+They will continue to develop knowledge of theatre form through an in-depth study on Theatre Aotearoa, or 20th Century Theatre.
+They will also critique and reflect on live viewed drama performances, to develop ideas and extend knowledge of stagecraft and theatre technologies.

 Assessment: This course comprises of 3 internally assessed and one externally assessed Achievement Standard.

-This course is designed to allow students to complete a Level 2 Certificate in Drama.
+This course is designed to allow students to complete a Level 2 NCEA Certificate in Drama.